notchtc/notchtc.github.io/src/void_propaganda.md

 For example:

-- xlocate - locates files in all XBPS packages
+- xlocate - Locates files in all XBPS packages
-- xnew - creates a xbps-src template.
+- xnew - Creates a xbps-src template
-- xcheckmypkgs - checks if your xbps-src packages are up to date
+- xcheckmypkgs - Checks if your xbps-src packages are up to date

 The xi, xls, xq and xrs will use the hostdir/binpkgs repo if you run them from a void-packages checkout.